Thanks for stopping by. You are currently logged in as a Guest

 -> Here you are counting on your partner for two tricks.
 Use a trump to send the lead to him and hope he has an ace he can make good.

 -> Now let us say you ordered a king instead.
-Remembering the dealer is able to discard, an off suit may be a better choice.
+Remembering the dealer is able to discard.
+In an attempt to led into his void, an off suit may be a better choice.

 There will be times when your second lead can be used to set up a card for later in the hand.
 Leading the low card from a king-X set is one example of this.

 -> Here you are hoping your partner has the ace or maybe can trump.
 This could make the king the boss card at the end of the hand.
-This could the way to turn a one-point hand into a two pointer.
+This could be the way to turn a one-point hand into a two-pointer.

 Your partner made and then led a small trump.
 Four trump fell and you took the trick with the right.
-You still hold another small trump, a singleton ace and two junk cards.
+You still hold another small trump, a singleton ace, with two junk cards.
 Do you lead back trump or your ace?

 -> Here a round of trump has already been taken out.
 A second trump lead could be disastrous.